Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Conclusions

-In this paper, we presented Language-TPP, a unified framework that bridges TPPs with LLMs for modeling event sequences with both temporal and textual information.
+In this paper, we presented \BLTPP{}, a unified framework that bridges TPPs with LLMs for modeling event sequences with both temporal and textual information on Web platforms.
 By introducing specialized byte-tokens for temporal encoding and leveraging text templates for event representation, our framework enables seamless integration of TPPs with standard LLM architectures.
-Extensive experiments demonstrate that Language-TPP achieves state-of-the-art performance on conventional TPP tasks while enabling high-quality event description generation—a capability previously unexplored in TPP literature.
-Our results highlight the mutual benefits of combining temporal dynamics with LLMs, suggesting promising directions for future research in multi-modal event sequence modeling.
+Extensive experiments on real-world Web datasets—including e-commerce reviews, social media posts, and online community interactions—demonstrate that \BLTPP{} achieves state-of-the-art performance on conventional TPP tasks while enabling high-quality event description generation, a capability previously unexplored in TPP literature.
+Our results highlight the mutual benefits of combining temporal dynamics with LLMs, offering new opportunities for understanding and analyzing temporal patterns in Web-scale data.
+The implications of this work extend to various Web applications, including personalized recommendation systems, content moderation, and user behavior analysis.
+By jointly modeling temporal dynamics and textual content, \BLTPP{} provides a more comprehensive understanding of how events unfold on Web platforms, which can inform the design of more responsive and context-aware Web services.

-\textbf{Limitations and future work:} one limitation of the proposed model is the potential context length explosion when processing events with lengthy textual descriptions.
+\textbf{Limitations and future work:} One limitation of the proposed model is the potential context length explosion when processing events with lengthy textual descriptions.
 Additionally, the current framework may face scalability issues when handling extremely large-scale event sequences with other modalities, such as images and audio.
-Future work could address these limitations through more sophisticated encoding strategies and attention mechanisms, while also exploring more complex multi-modal information.
+Future work could address these limitations through more sophisticated encoding strategies and attention mechanisms, while also exploring more complex multi-modal information and investigating the framework's applicability to larger datasets.
+In particular, the development of large-scale multi-modal datasets for TPP research remains an important future direction.